Fail-0815/Muelled/How-to-parse.md

   * Check if column contains `"waste_type"` (with quotation marks), that row contains the type
   * The next row with a dot contains the date
 * Parse data correctly into struct
   * define that struct.
-Unixtime and color?
+Date (at the moment: String), waste type (byte)
-* Get time and keep it
+* Get time and keep it (NTPClient should do that for me)
 * Check if currently awaited
+  * Check if current time + 24 hours is greated than next day from abfallplan
-* Put the next (several?) times and colors which need to be shown in the EEPROM (persist power drops and network outages!)
+* Put the next (several?) times and colors which need to be shown
+* Disable WiFi while not in use?